Hey, I'm Efe!

 Figure 1.1: Me!

-I am currently a sophomore at the University of Michigan College of Engineering, and I am majoring in computer science!
+I am currently a junior/senior at the University of Michigan College of Engineering, and I am majoring in computer science!
 I am also an IA for EECS 281, which I think is the best CS class at Michigan (although I might be a little biased).

 You might also know me from the M-Bus app (which is technically both a non-profit and an NGO).
-I made this app to make getting to class easier for me and my friends, and next thing I knew, over 17,000 people were using it.
+I made this app to make getting to class easier for me and my friends, and next thing I knew, over 50,000 people were using it.

 Stuff I Made